Canon T5 vs Nikon D70s

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5 and Nikon D70s and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T5 and the D70s have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the D70s have been discontinued, but can regularly be found used on ebay.
 The D70s was replaced by the Nikon D80, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T5 and D70s can be found, respectively, in the Canon T5 Manual (free pdf) or the online Nikon D70s Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5 and the Nikon D70s?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.